 Streamlining the release approval process and understating the strategic intent of releasing information will fundamentally change the way the DOD vets information for approval.
 This paradigm shift is described by General Dunford, CJCS as information being a must for Joint Force thinking.

 Combating disinformation is part of the COVID-19 battle and Joint Doctrine is a first step in understanding how to control that narrative.
-To learn more about Washington Business Dynamics’ communications practice, check out our service page here.
+Please check out our service page to learn more about Washington Business Dynamics’ communications practice.